gamemanual0/gm0/source/docs/common-mechanisms/drivetrains/holonomic.rst

 X-Drive is a holonomic omni-wheel based drivetrain.
 This type of drive involves mounting 4 omni wheels at the corner of the robot at a 45 degree angle.

 One notable difference between X-Drive and mecanum is strafe speed.
 While, as mentioned in the mecanum section, the ratio of strafe speed to forward speed is noticeably less than 1, the ratio on an X-Drive is exactly 1 due to the rotational symmetry of the wheel placement.
-This means that an X-Drive bot’s strafe speed and forward speed are equivalent.
+This means that an X-Drive bot's strafe speed and forward speed are equivalent.
 The drivetrains are slower, however, when strafing at 45° (approximately :math:`\frac{\sqrt{2}}{2}` of its forward speed).

 Even though X-drive has good turning and acceleration, the main downside to the drive is packaging/form factor.
 Packaging refers to how easy/convenient the drivetrain fits into the overall design of the robot.